sdbj2063/gcd/CodeBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 <q>Good luck!

+## Appendix B

+### Original Data Set Description

+Davide Anguita et al., “Human Activity Recognition Using Smartphones Data Set,” http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones (accessed November 11, 2014).

+Bache, K. & Lichman, M. (2013).
+UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
+Irvine, CA: University of California, School of Information and Computer Science.

+The description for “Human Activity Recognition Using Smartphones Data Set” is quoted from the reference, above.

+<q> ### Human Activity Recognition Using Smartphones Data Set

+<q> Download: Data Folder, Data Set Description

+<q> Abstract: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

+<q> Data Set Characteristics:  	Multivariate, Time-Series	Number of Instances:	10299	Area:	Computer

+<q> Attribute Characteristics:	N/A	Number of Attributes:	561	Date Donated	2012-12-10

+<q> Associated Tasks:	Classification, Clustering	Missing Values?
+N/A	Number of Web Hits:	125474

+<q> #### Source:

+<q> Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.

+<q> Smartlab - Non Linear Complex Systems Laboratory

+<q> DITEN - UniversitÃ  degli Studi di Genova, Genoa I-16145, Italy.

+<q> activityrecognition '@' smartlab.ws

+<q> www.smartlab.ws

+<q> #### Data Set Information:

+<q> The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+<q> The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+<q> Check the README.txt file for further details about this dataset.

+<q> #### Attribute Information:

+<q> For each record in the dataset it is provided:

+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

+<q> #### Relevant Papers:

+<q> N/A

+<q> #### Citation Request:

+<q> [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+<q> ####Feature Selection Information

+<q> The information below is quoted from features_info.txt in the original zipped file.

+<q> #### Feature Selection
+<q> #### =================
+<q> The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+<q> Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+<q> Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

+<q> These signals were used to estimate variables of the feature vector for each pattern:

+<q> '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.